MCai416/Linear-Regressions/README.md

 1) OLS with panel/twoway standard errors.
 Located in Ridge.py

-This programme is used to replace the STATA's twoway standard error robust regression, where I have encountered a twoway correlation in a panel data for my undergraduate dissertation.
+This programme is used to replace STATA's twoway standard error robust regression, where I have encountered a twoway correlation in a panel data for my undergraduate dissertation.

 2) Ridge regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).
 Located in Ridge.py